 The Estate of Versailles boasts one of the most beautiful outdoor sculpture museums in the world.
 Visitors are able to ride on connected bicycles to take an interactive and dynamic tour of the most famous parts of the Gardens and Park of Versailles, such as the Grande Perspective, the Queen’s Hamlet, and the Grand Trianon’s French gardens.

 Intimate Versailles in the Estate of Trianon

-An interactive illustrated and animated wall will describe the construction of the Grand Trianon, a residence beloved by King Louis XIV and his successors.
-This section will also show other intimate spaces created for the royals to spend time with their inner circle: the Petit Trianon and then the Queen's Hamlet, built at the request of Marie Antoinette to escape court etiquette.
+An interactive illustrated and animated wall describes the construction of the Grand Trianon, a residence beloved by King Louis XIV and his successors.
+This section also shows other intimate spaces created for the royals to spend time with their inner circle: the Petit Trianon and then the Queen's Hamlet, built at the request of Marie Antoinette to escape court etiquette.

 The splendours of Versailles

 The section offers a spectacular 360-degree view of Versailles’ most iconic areas.
 Visitors experience full immersion in the most famous rooms of the royal residence, such as the King’s Chambers, the Hall of Mirrors, the Royal Opera House, and the Gallery of Battles.